top of page

 Observing & Noticing

 You can observe your thoughts without getting caught up in them.
-When anxiety arises, this skill helps you witness your experiences as passing events rather than an inescapable experience, creating space between you & the anxiety.
+This skill helps you witness your experiences as passing events rather than an inescapable experience, creating space between you & the anxiety.

 Mindfulness of Body